From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 I was trying to find the best and coolest possible fish combination to create a mesmerizing freshwater aquarium with happy inhabitants abundant in color and personality.

-This guide gives a glimpse of the beauty and some very basic care guidelines that will help you uncover the colorful species that will suit your new aquarium best.
+In this guide, I’ll help you uncover the colorful species that will suit your new aquarium best.

 Most of these exceptionally colorful freshwater fish can contribute to an impressive display aquarium.
 Other species listed below stand out with their unique and exotic shapes and faces.